pollyolly/POSTGRE-SYSTEM-ADMINISTRATION-NOTES/README.md

 // Create Database
 postgres=# CREATE DATABASE mytest;

-// Connect / Use Database
-postgres=# \c mytest
+//Use Database or Connect to Database postgres=# \c mytest

 // Display all tables